bio-tools/bioinformatics-software-metadata-enhancement/paper/paper.md

 # Introduction

 The Tools Ecosystem is a centralized repository for the open and transparent exchange of metadata about software tools and services in Bioinformatics and Life Sciences.
-It serves as the foundation for the sustainability of the diverse Tools Platform services, and for the interoperability between all these essential services (bio.tools, BioContainers, OpenEBench, Bioconda, WorkflowHub, usegalaxy.eu) and related resources outside of the ELIXIR Tools Platform (e.g. Bioschemas).
+It serves as the foundation for the sustainability of the diverse Tools Platform services, and for the interoperability between all these essential services (bio.tools [@usesDataFrom:Ison2019], BioContainers, OpenEBench, Bioconda, WorkflowHub, usegalaxy.eu) and related resources outside of the ELIXIR Tools Platform (e.g. Bioschemas).

 The goal of this project is to cross-compare and analyze the metadata centralized in the Tools Ecosystem to maintain high quality descriptions, together with the EDAM ontology [@usesDataFrom:10.1093/bioinformatics/btt113] [@usesDataFrom:jon_ison_2020_3899895] linked used for many annotations of these resources.
 In order to achieve these goals we need to design tools and processes that detect curation bottlenecks, perform rigorous data cross-validation and generate detailed reporting about potential issues and actionable items.